-The 2015 Jacqueline Kennedy First Spouse Gold Coin represented one of the most anticipated releases of the series.
+The 2015 Jacqueline Kennedy First Spouse Gold Coin (Buy on eBay) represented one of the most anticipated releases of the series.
 The United States Mint established a higher maximum mintage than other recent issues in expectation of a sharp increase in demand.

 The obverse design of the coin features a portrait of Jacqueline Kennedy designed by Susan Gamble and engraved by Phebe Hemphill.
 The obverse inscriptions read “Jacqueline Kennedy”, “In God We Trust”, “Liberty”, “2015 W”, “35th” and “1961-1963”.
 The latter two inscriptions refer to the order of the Presidency and the years served in office.